-We talked to Renat Heuberger, CEO, and co-founder of South Pole, about the reduction of carbon print, and this is what he said about it.
+Renat Heuberger, CEO, and co-founder of South Pole tells us about the reduction of carbon print through innovation.

 First of all, how are you and your family doing in these COVID-19 times?

 Renat Heuberger: These are difficult times for everyone, but we’re doing our best to adjust to everything while keeping happy, productive, and healthy.
 There is a light at the end of the tunnel and we’re keeping focused on that to help get us through this together with our friends, coworkers, and families.